mkel23/untitled_game/README.md

 ## Makefile
 Yeah...I know.
 It's not the greatest right now, but will update to (hopefully) be portable.
 Right now, I'm on macOS Catalina 10.15.1 and using Homebrew to install these SDL packages.

+I've decided to just keep using Make for now, and revisit CMake or SCons later, instead of wasting my time on portability, but not actually getting anything done.

 `make game`
 `./play`